- Laws & Regulations

 Rates set by the Department:

-- Community Care Facilities – The proposed Alternative Residential Model (ARM) rate schedule, effective July 1, 2014, can be found here.
-Since this schedule will be adjusted with approval of the State budget, providers with ARM rates do not need to submit rate adjustment requests.
+- Community Care Facilities - The updated Alternative Residential Model (ARM) rate schedule, effective January 1, 2016, can be found here.
+Providers with ARM rates do not need to submit rate adjustment requests.

 - In-Home Respite Agencies (IHRAs) - The Department will revise the rates for all IHRAs and will provide regional centers with copies of the revised rate letters to IHRAs.